-Substituting Eq.
-(11) to Eqs.
-(2)-(5), we obtain the CNS distribution of node sets of an arbitrary size for the unified ring model.
+Substituting equation (17) into equations (2)--(5), we obtain the CNS distribution of the unified ring model.

 We specially consider a node set of two nodes, $V_2=\{i,j\}$, in the unified ring model.
-For the node pair $(i,j)$, any other node $t$ should be in one of the three types depending on the label distance $|t-i|$ and $|t-j|$. \begin{itemize} \item The first type satisfies $|t-i|\leq m$ \& $|t-j|\leq m$.
-We assume that the number of this type of nodes is $s_{ij}$, and we have:
+For the node pair $(i,j)$, any other node $t$ should be in one of the three types, depending on the label distance $|t-i|$ and $|t-j|$. \begin{itemize} \item The first type satisfies $|t-i|\leq m$ and $|t-j|\leq m$.
+Assume that the number of nodes of this type is $s_{ij}$.
+Then, we have